ethereum/EIPs/EIPS/fundable-token-draft.md

 ### Functions

-#### approveToOrderFund
+#### authorizeFundOperator

-Wallet owner, allows a given address to be fund orderer.
+Wallet owner, authorizes a given address to be fund orderer.

 | Parameter | Description |
 | ---------|-------------|